Thank you for your interest in my Spotify playlists! This guide is an overview of what I look for for my lists and the best ways to reach me.

 My Background and Motives

-I’m a musician too, so I can relate to the grind.
+I’m a musician too, so I want to make sure you folks get value.
 Wherever I can give you a push, I will.

 That said, my background means I’m very particular about songs, so I don’t flex on selection criteria often (if ever).